Varied Thrush / Debra Regula / Great Backyard Bird Count

 The Nature Shop

-We encourage everyone to keep informed of developments, as this situation is rapidly evolving.
+We encourage everyone to keep informed of developments, as this situation is constantly evolving.
 Seattle Audubon will continue to follow and adhere to recommendations issued by the CDC and/or Public Health — Seattle & King County.
 Any changes to our programs and activities will be posted on our website, www.seattleaudubon.org.
 General inquires made to the Seattle Audubon Nature Shop phone line at (206) 523-4483 or firstname.lastname@example.org will be checked periodically.
 Please allow for a delay in response.

 Washington State Coronavirus Response: https://coronavirus.wa.gov/